 Smoking cessation, with or without treatment with CHANTIX, may alter the pharmacokinetics or pharmacodynamics of some drugs, such as theophylline, warfarin, and insulin.
 Dosage adjustment for these drugs may be necessary.

 CHANTIX is indicated as an aid to smoking cessation treatment in adults 18 and over.
 Patients may benefit from behavioral modification and support during their quit attempt.
-Patients should be encouraged to continue to attempt to quit if they have early lapses after quit day.
+Patients should be encouraged to continue to attempt to quit if they have lapses after quit day.